agrafix/homepage/_posts/2021-01-16-flow-typescript.md

 ## The Fix

-To fix this, we needed to copy `user` in our `formToRequest` implementation:
+To fix this, we need to copy `user` in our `formToRequest` implementation:

 ```javascript
 function formToRequest(type: 'create' | 'update', form: Form): MyRequest {